top of page

 Phase 1: Relocate Cars & Redefine the Movement

-Phase 2: Enhance & Improve Green Realm & Public Realm
+Phase 2: Enhance & Improve Green & Public Realm

 Phase 3: Creation of Urban Rooms